Information about programs and information holdings (Info Source)

 Maritime Pollution Claims Fund (MPCF)

 Description: Records related to the general administration and operation of the Fund’s predecessor, the MPCF.
 Includes records related to correspondence, memoranda and reports created and/or received during the MPCF regime.

 Document Types: Correspondence, notes, and reports.

 Initiatives aimed at raising awareness of the existence of the Fund and compensation available to victims of oil pollution damages caused by ships.
 This includes federal, provincial and territorial governments, local governments, the marine insurance industry, the maritime legal community, Environmental Response professionals and industry, ports and marinas, Indigenous groups and communities, the fishing and aquaculture industries, the boating community, the shipping industry, international partners, academics, private citizens and the media.

 Affiliations, Federal, National and International Relations

-Document Types: Correspondence, notes, reports, meeting agendas and minutes, records of decisions, Memorandum of Understanding, and legal opinions.
+Document Types: Correspondence, notes, reports, meeting agendas and minutes, records of decisions, presentations, Memoranda of Understanding, and legal opinions.